viktorcvetanovic/javaframe/README.md

 ### Java framework made for fun and learning.

-Everything in JavaFrame is custom and made by my.
+Everything in JavaFrame is custom and made by me.
 From parsing request to returning results.

 Still in development, but very fast growing project.
 At this moment available features are: